holoviz/panel/doc/user_guide/index.rst

 `Widgets <Widgets.html>`_
  Declaring and working with Panel widgets.

-`Parameters <Param.html>`_
- Using Param to express panels in a self-contained class.

-`Linking <Links.html>`_
- Defining links between Panel objects in Python and Javascript.

 `Templates <Templates.html>`_
  Learn how to compose multiple Panels into a custom HTML document.